-Expert Senior Living Advisors from A Place for Mom can help direct you to Home Care Agencies.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Independent Living communities.
 Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
-We partner with 46 Home Care Agencies in Moses Lake and the surrounding area, so there are many options to choose from.
+We partner with 4 Independent Living communities in Moses Lake and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
-Click here for more on Home Care in Moses Lake.
+Click here for more on Independent Living in Moses Lake.

 for a local A Place for Mom Advisor